theheking/intro-to-command-line-hpc/practical_overview/4_Working_Files_Directories.md

 `echo` is a built-in shell command that writes its arguments, like a line of text to standard output.
 The `echo` command can also be used with pattern matching characters, such as wildcard characters.
-Here we will use the `echo` command to see how the wildcard character is interpreted by the shell.
+Here, we will use the `echo` command to see how the shell interprets the wildcard character.

 >     $ echo *.fastq.gz